GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ```

 ### Converting data types
-Once this is done, we can continoue with converting the numerical values to actual numerical data types.
+Once this is done, we can continue with converting the numerical values to actual numerical data types.
 Factors work in such a way that a list of strings (i.e. factors) is referenced by an id (e.g. if the string we want to save in a cell is "test" and if "test" is on position three of the factor vector, not the character string "test" but the number 3 is stored in the respective cell and referenced to the string).
-Hence, we canot directly convert factors to numerical values because in this case we would just convert the reference id number but we have to convert the factor to a character first and then convert this character to a numeric values (if possible).
+Hence, we cannot directly convert factors to numerical values because in this case we would just convert the reference id number, but we have to convert the factor to a character first and then convert this character to a numeric values (if possible).
 Since in the present context, "." are also found in the columns, we will set each cell which contains just one "." to NA first and then convert the cell to numeric.

 ```r